 Put another way, our team asked what would happen if the adults referenced by Tough's research had the tools of the Internet, including big data and multiple assessments, at their disposal to support their personal learning projects.

 There will certainly be various answers to these questions.
 But three years later, after a series of starts, stops, stumbles, and breakdowns, along with some affirmations and the conceptual breakthrough legitimized by the EDUCAUSE Review articles, we have a model for mass personalized learning—a model whose quality, we believe, will be as high as its costs are low.
-Our answer is a personalized learning service, or learning support hub, housed at the Open College at Kaplan University (OC@KU).
+Our answer is a personalized learning service, or learning support hub, housed at the Open College at Purdue University Global.
 This service includes access to mentoring, assessment, certificates, and degrees.
 But of equal importance is what it does for learners.
 It encourages learners to

 - understand their current state in terms of career aspirations and current knowledge,